-The administrative assistant to the Director of Facilities and Grounds shall coordinate the need for equipment, maintenance services, etc. with the departments responsible for those items or services.
+The Facilities and Grounds office shall coordinate the need for equipment, maintenance services, etc. with the departments responsible for those items or services.

-4.28.7 Food Services
+4.28.7 Food Services (Revised 5-9-2016)

 Food services are provided on the East Central College campus.
 While College groups and organizations are given first preference in scheduling food service, external users may also schedule food service.
-A request must be filed with the administrative assistant to the Director of Facilities and Grounds at least ten (10) days prior to the date for the external activity.
+A request must be filed with the Facilities and Grounds office at least ten (10) days prior to the date for the external activity.

-4.28.8 College Gymnasium
+4.28.8 College Gymnasium (Revised 5-9-2016)

 - a.
 General - The use of the gymnasium should be supervised at all times by those responsible for the event.
-Maximum use of the facilities for College activities will be made provided rental use will be allowed only for those activities which will occasion normal wear and routine cleaning and maintenance.

 - b.
 Priorities - The following priorities for scheduling will be followed:

 - (1) College classes

 - (2) Athletic teams

 - (3) Intramurals

 - (4) Non-credit classes

 - (5) Other College activities

 - (6) Community groups

-- c.
-Procedures for Scheduling - Internal users will submit completed request form to the administrative assistant to the Director of Facilities and Grounds for approval at least two (2) weeks in advance of date requested.
-Community groups' requests should be submitted to the administrative assistant to the Director of Facilities and Grounds.

-d.
+c.
 Regulations for Gymnasium Use

-- (1) No smoking in the gym at any time. - (2) No food or beverages in the gym. - (3) Gym shoes or sock feet only are permitted on the gym floor.
-Shoes worn outside, even gym shoes, are damaging to the floor. - (4) College officials may deny use of the gymnasium to individuals or groups for failure to observe these regulations. - 4.28.9 Rental Fees and Charges - A schedule of rental fees and charges for the rental of College property or facilities will be developed and maintained by the Chief Financial Officer.
+- (1) No food or beverages in the gym. - (2) Gym shoes or sock feet only are permitted on the gym floor.
+Shoes worn outside, even gym shoes, are damaging to the floor. - (3) College officials may deny use of the gymnasium to individuals or groups for failure to observe these regulations. - 4.28.9 Rental Fees and Charges - A schedule of rental fees and charges for the rental of College property or facilities will be developed and maintained by the Chief Financial Officer.

-4.29 Political Activities (Adopted 1-6-1997; Revised 8-25-2008)

-All activities by College employees and all uses of College property for political purposes or in the context of political issues should be in compliance with federal and state laws and should protect the neutrality of the College.
+4.29 Political Activities (Adopted 1-6-1997; Revised 8-25-2008, Revised 5-9-2016) All activities by College employees and all uses of College property for political purposes or in the context of political issues shall comply with federal and state laws and should protect the neutrality of the College.

-4.29.1 Election Advocacy Expenditures
+4.29.1 Election Advocacy Expenditures (Revised 5-9-2016)

 No person shall make any contribution or expenditure of any College funds or use any property of the College to advocate, support, or oppose any ballot measure or candidate for public office.
-The use of College property to host candidates or sponsor events on an unbiased and non-partisan basis for educational purposes shall not be deemed prohibited by this provision.
+The use of College property to host candidates or sponsor events on an unbiased and non-partisan basis for educational purposes is not prohibited by this provision.